Shedin Dekha Hoyechilo: Plot

 Nilkanta Roy is a revered person in the village situated that he resides in North Bengal.
 His daughters Kabita and Nandini, are more than anything for him in the world.
 Kabita loves a native called Ajoy, with whom she elopes to Digha on the night of her arranged marriage ceremony.
 Nilakanta's younger brother Bikash suspects that Ajoy's friends are involved in this incident.
-Raju, one of the closest friend of Ajoy, who resides in the same village, gets interrogated brutally about the whereabouts of Ajoy's companions.
+Kartik, one of the closest friend of Ajoy, who resides in the same village, gets interrogated brutally about the whereabouts of Ajoy's companions.
 He reveals that three more people, Abir Chatterjee from Kolkata, Shankar Ghosh from Howrah, Arun Das from Haldia and Subhas Saha from Burdwan, also may have helped the couple elope.
 By mistaken reference of initials in the names, Subhas Basu was kidnapped from Burdwan, while the original man was left untouched and Arun couldn't be caught from Haldia as he was out of town that time.
 In Kolkata, a drunk Abir is kidnapped at night near his house, who is notoriously known for being a nomad and an expert in escaping.
 They are imprisoned at a small penthouse in Nilkanta's residence, and all of them plan to escape the next early morning by catching a train to Kolkata.
 While all others almost approach the train the next morning, Abir stops when he sees Nandini at the village temple situated in the mid-forest and falls in love with her, though she is unaware of his presence.
 They all are kidnapped yet again by Nilakanta's men and are imprisoned at that penthouse.
 Its doors remain locked, and only three windows are there where a man can see the entrance door of the main house and the nearby flooring and parking area.
 While his friends are horrified, Abir is not influenced by the fact that he is in love with a village native and on eloping with her, all of them have to face big trouble from the villagers.
 Meanwhile, Nandini tries to speak with them with an intention to find out details about Kabita, and neither Abir nor his friends can see her face because of the penthouse's style of construction.